Communication-Efficient Federated Linear and Deep Generalized Canonical Correlation Analysis: Numerical Results

 \subsubsection{Real Data Experiment - Multilingual Data}

 We consider learning low-dimensional representations of sentences from different languages in the Europarl Corpus \cite{koehn2005europarl}.
 The sentences are from the translations of the same documents.
-Among the sentences that are aligned across all translations, we use 160,000 sentences for training and 10,000 as the test data.
-We use three of the languages as the three views; i.e., $\X_i(j,:)$ corresponds to the $j$th sentence in the $i$th language.
+Among the sentences that are aligned across all translations, we use 160,000 sentences for training and 10,000 as the test data. {We use the data from ten languages as the $I=10$ views\footnote{The 10 languages are selected randomly from the 21 languages in the Europarl Corpus.
+Details can be found in our source code; see the link in the beginning of Sec.~\ref{sec:numerical_results}. }; i.e., $\X_i(j,:)$ corresponds to the $j$th sentence in the $i$th language.
 The raw features of the sentences are constructed following the same approach in \cite{kanatsoulis2018structured}.
-The dimension of each sentence in all languages is $N_i=$524,288.
+The dimension of each sentence in all languages is $N_i=$524,288. }

-For evaluation, we consider a cross-language sentence alignment task.
-We use the learned $\Q_i$'s to align the test data $\X_i^{(\rm test)}$ for $i=1,\ldots,I$---whose sentences (rows) are assumed unaligned.
-To facilitate effective sentence alignment, $\|\X^{({\rm test})}_i(a, :) \Q_\ell - \X^{({\rm test})}_m (b,:)\Q_m\|_2^2$ should be the smallest when the two sentences are translations of each other.
-Therefore, we use \texttt{NN\_freq} in \cite{kanatsoulis2018structured} to evaluate the performance.
-This metric counts the frequency of $\X^{({\rm test})}_i(a, :)\Q_i$ and $\X^{({\rm test})}_m (b,:) \Q_m$ being the ``nearest neighbor'' when they are the translations of the same sentence.
-The results are averaged over all pairwise views and normalized by the number of sentences.
-A higher value of \texttt{NN\_freq} means a better performance.
+{ For evaluation, we consider a cross-language sentence alignment task, where $\Q_i$'s are learned using GCCA over aligned views.
+At the testing stage, we apply $\Q_i$'s to unaligned sentences to assist cross-language alignment.
+To be specific, for each view $i \in [I]$, we compute $\X_i^{\rm (test)}(p,:)\Q_i, \forall p$.
+We consider $\Q_i$ and $\Q_m$ to be ``good'' representation learners if they correctly reflect the fact that $\X_i^{\rm (test)}(p,:)$ and $\X_m^{\rm (test)}(p,:)$ correspond to the same entity.
+To be precise, let

+denote the distance between representations of the $p$th sentence in view $i$ and $q$th sentence in view $m$.
+Then we define \textit{alignment accuracy} \texttt{(AC)} as

+where $\mathbb{I}[E]$ is the 0-1 indicator function of the event $E$.
+Note that $\texttt{AC}$ is between 0 and 1, and a higher value of \texttt{AC} means a better performance. }